 What’s really surprising to me about this list is that there are some countries in here that are normally considered kind of pricey, such as France, Italy, and the Canary Islands.
 You don’t get Paris or Florence, but there are options to kick back elsewhere for not a lot of money.

 I thought there would be something from Portugal or the Czech Republic on here, but there may just not be enough listings in those destinations or they may skew to larger apartments that up the prices.
-If you haven’t used AirBnB before, follow my invite link and get $40 off your first booking.
+For wherever you are headed, it pays to check Vrbo too.
+Sometimes they are more attractive for rents of a week or more.